pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "What can be asserted without evidence can also be dismissed without evidence."
 --Hitchens Razor

+"We always think by seeking and drawing parallels to things we know from our past, and we therefore communicate best when we exploit examples, analogies, and metaphors galore, when we avoid abstract generalities, when we use very down-to-earth, concrete and simple language, and when we talk directly about our own experiences."
+--Douglas Hofstadter, I Am A Strange Loop

 "It is a capital mistake to theorize before one has data.
 Insensibly one begins to twist facts to suit theories, instead of theories to suit facts."
 --Sherlock Holmes